Field Learning for Teens

 - Provide hands-on activities related to conservation at one of many natural areas throughout the Metro.

-- Provide exposure to Greening scientists and other green job professionals through Greening’s corporate sponsors and professional networks.
+- Provide exposure to Great River Greening scientists and other green job professionals through corporate sponsors and professional networks.

 - 180 youth engaged in Field Learning for Teens in 2015 alone

-- Engagement of 1,100 at-risk and minority youth in the program since its inception.
+- Engagement of 1,100 youth of color in the program since its inception.

 Great River Greening partners with many youth programs and schools for Field Learning For Teens, including YouthCare, Community of Peace Academy, River’s Edge Academy, and Laura Jeffrey Academy.
 This creates synergy with those programs, bringing a rich environmental science component to curriculum or youth development.